On this page you will find the user manual for the module “VAT Validation”.

 The VIES/MIAS interface gives a smaller amount of possible Return values.
 In principle, only “valid” or “invalid” is returned.
 In case of interface errors , you have the option to enter processing notes.

-You can browse the archive using the Tools - VAT ID No Raw Data Viewer menu.
-To do this, enter the desired VAT ID number and press the Search button.
+You can browse the archive using the Extras - VAT Number Raw Data Viewer menu.
+To do this, enter the desired VAT number and press the Search button.
 All entries are provided to you in the results view.
 To create a entry, click on the desired entry in the list of found entries.
-You will be shown the query time, the original request string, the response time of the BZST/VIE, and the original response.
-This allows you to get exactly the information about when a VAT ID number was queried with which result.
+You will be shown the validation time, the original request string, the response time of the BZST/VIES, and the original response.
+This allows you to get exactly the information about when a VAT number was queried with which result.

 To ensure the authenticity of a record, we created a so-called MD5 hash.
 This allows us to preserve the authenticity and Check protection against tampering in the files.